 Don't forget to add a cotton cycling cap as it's useful for on and off the bike use.

 Last but not least – don't forget some quality reading material.
-Whilst away on a training camp, you must have to observe age-old cyclist's motto of "Never stand up when you can sit down and never sit down when you lie down" which is perfect for getting though the latest issue of Rouleur Magazine to while away the hours before dinner.
+Whilst away on a training camp, you must have to observe age-old cyclist's motto of "Never stand up when you can sit down and never sit down when you lie down" which is perfect for getting through the latest issue of Rouleur Magazine to while away the hours before dinner.